-The project No. LLI-338 “Paradigm shift from “traditional” to creative industries – the essence for sustainable regional development” (CCI & Sustainability) was implemented with support of Interreg V-A Latvia – Lithuania Programme 2014-2020.
-Total budget of the project was EUR 220 193,06 including ERDF financing EUR 187 164,08.
+Kuldiga Creative Summer School is being organized within the scope of cooperation project No. LLI-338 “Paradigm shift from “traditional” to creative industries – the essence for sustainable regional development” (CCI & Sustainability) with support of Interreg V-A Latvia – Lithuania Programme 2014-2020.
+The Lead Partner is Kuldiga District Council, collaboration partners – Klaipeda Culture Communication Center (Klaipeda Council), Nida Art Colony of Vilnius Academy of Arts and The Centre of Competency Based Professional Education Liepaja Music, Art and Design Secondary School.
+Total budget of the project is EUR 220 193,06 including ERDF financing EUR 187 164,08.

 Participation fee for 6 participants from Latvia and Lithuania is covered within the project CCI & Sustainability, including accommodation, catering and tutorship.
 For more information and application form, please contact Juta Kasakovska, Project coordinator of Kuldīga Artists’ Residence, JUTA.KASAKOVSKA@KULDIGA.LV.
 Applications shall be submitted by July 15, 2020.